 Procedure for Return to Unrestricted Regular Duties.

 If you are on modified duty, you are prohibited from returning to unrestricted work status without the direct, written consent of NFPD’s physician and the Fire Chief’s approval.
 To return to unrestricted duty from modified duty, you must submit your workers' compensation physician’s release to your supervisor.
 Your supervisor and the Fire Chief will review the physician's statement.
-The Fire Chief will determine if you will be released to unrestricted duty..
+The Fire Chief will determine if you will be released to unrestricted duty.
 You also may be required to pass NFPD’s Physical Agility Test and obtain any certifications required for your position that may have lapsed.

 Fitness to Return to Duty